3 months, 13 weeks and 91 days.

 3. Expect the unexpected

-Stuff happens, it’s not always going to be perfect and it’s not supposed to be; in life and in your career.
+Stuff happens, it’s not always going to be perfect, and it’s not supposed to be; in life and your career.
 But that’s the beauty of life!
 The hardest times reap the greatest rewards and life lessons.
 Shifting your paradigm and accepting that is key to more peace and less stress in your life.
 It’s all about how you ride the wave!

 4. You WILL doubt yourself!